 The word ñuñu means breast and ñuñuy means to breastfeed.
 I love the name!
 But, I knew it would be hard to pronounce it and requires an explanation of the meaning behind it.

 A Brief History of the Quechua Language

 There are various theories around the origins of Quechua.
-It is thought by some scholars that Quechua originated on the central coast of Peru around 2,600 BC.
+Some scholars believe Quechua originated on the central coast of Peru, around 2,600 BC.
 The Incas made Quechua their official language.
 With the Inca conquest of Peru in the 14th century, Quechua became Peru’s lingua franca.
 The Inca Empire flourished from 1438 to 1533 AD.
 Although the empire lasted only about 100 years, the Incas spread Quechua to areas as far as Ecuador, Bolivia, and Chile.
 When the Spanish conquistadors arrived in the 16th century AD, Quechua had already spread throughout a large portion of the South American continent (Source).

 Ayllu and the Family